-We’ve been the experts in tradies insurance for over a decade!
+We’ve been the experts in tradies insurance since 2010.

 - Tradies public liability